 Whatever you say, you need to back it up with examples from your studies, work experience, and volunteer activities, and your answers should relate to the skills and aptitudes required for the job you're applying for.

-- I'm very motivated by solving problems.
+I'm very motivated by solving problems.
 In my last position, I helped resolve customer complaints.
-There's something so satisfying about providing answers to confused customers, and seeing frustrated customers transition into happy ones due to my help.
+There's something so satisfying about providing answers to confused customers, and making frustrated customers happy again because of my help.

 What to Avoid Saying